TabitoSaito/Wedding-day-website/README.md

 # Wedding-day-website
 This is a simple website I created to commemorate my parents 25.
 Wedding anniversary.
 It is supposed to show a bit of their life.
-The website enabels friends and relatives to concratulate them with nice comments.
+The website enables friends and relatives to congratulate them with nice comments.

 ## Table of Contents
 - [Features](#features)